Technorely/tendermint/docs/tendermint-core/running-in-production.md

 ### Miscellaneous

-NOTE: if you are going to use Tendermint in a public domain, make sure you read [hardware recommendations](https://cosmos.network/validators) for a validator in the Cosmos network.
+NOTE: if you are going to use Tenderely in a public domain, make sure you read [hardware recommendations](https://cosmos.network/validators) for a validator in the Cosmos network.